Multi-Disciplinary Team Working in NHS Community Pathways

 Information Sharing and Record Keeping

 Effective MDT working depends on timely, accurate information sharing.
-This is particularly challenging in integrated systems with multiple IT platforms.
+This is particularly challenging in integrated systems with multiple IT platforms, different record standards and variable access across organisations.
+Weak information-sharing arrangements are one of the most common reasons otherwise strong MDT structures fail to deliver value.

 Commissioners look for evidence that: